taikedz/dockervisor/README.md

 	dockervisor stop IMAGENAME
 	dockervisor start stable IMAGENAME

-## Considerations for internal implementation
+## Notes

 ### Images

 The name of the image determines a family of containers.
-Different images can be created from a same Dockerfile ; as such two Jenkins images could be created from a same Dockerfile and have a separate family of containers each.
+Different images can be created from a same Dockerfile ; as such two apache images could be created from a same Dockerfile and have a separate family of containers each.

 This does create image duplication, however it eases container management separation.

 Images rebuilt with the same name leave their old image behind as an unnamed image for the original containers to continue using.

+You can use `dockervisor list images IMAGENAME` to list all images associated with that name, provided a container still exists for that image.

 ### Containers